 What compels people to manufacture “universal” truths?
-Aren’t such beliefs poor substitutes for feeling and understanding historical, factual, personal truths?
+Aren’t such beliefs poor substitutes for feeling?
+For understanding historical, factual, personal truths?

 What if the grand hypothesis worth proving is: For one’s life to have meaning, each individual has to regain their feelings?